Handley Page Type O: Flanders

 The first twenty O/100s deployed to France were received by 7 Squadron and 7A Squadron of the 5th Wing RNAS at Dunkirk in late 1916.
-At first the O/100s were used for daylight attacks over the North Sea, damaging a German destroyer on 23 April 1917, but the loss of an aircraft to fighter attack two days later resulted in a switch to night operations, usually by single aircraft against German-occupied Belgian ports, railway targets and airfields.
-On the night of 16/17 August 14 O/100s dropped 9 LT of bombs on Thourout railway station.
+At first the O/100s were used for daylight attacks over the North Sea, damaging a German destroyer on 23 April 1917, but the loss of an aircraft to fighter attack two days later resulted in a switch to night operations, usually by single aircraft, against German-occupied Belgian ports, railway targets and airfields.
+On the night of 16/17 August 14 O/100s dropped 9 LT of bombs on Torhout railway station.
 O/100s from Coudekerque carried out anti-U-boat patrols off the mouth of the River Tees in September 1917.
-Eleven U-boats were sighted and seven attacked with bombs, but none were sunk, although U-boat operations were drastically reduced in the area.
+Eleven U-boats were sighted and seven attacked with bombs, but none was sunk, although U-boat operations were drastically reduced in the area.

 Dardanelles

 As part of the Dardanelles campaign, an O/100 was flown 2000 mi from England to Mudros on the Greek island of Lemnos in the eastern Mediterranean by Lieutenant Ross Smith.
-It made night attacks against Ottoman Empire force, and supplied the small number of aircraft supporting the Arab insurgency being directed by T.E.
-Lawrence.
+It made night attacks against Ottoman Empire force, and supplied the small number of aircraft supporting the Arab insurgency being directed by T. E. Lawrence.